 In 1939, the new field of super-hero comics was a hit with readers, and companies rushed to expand their character lineups.
 All-American Comics debuted The Flash in a new anthology title, FLASH COMICS, cover dated January 1940, but as was customary at the time, first created an “ashcan” cover cobbled together from existing but non-appropriate art.
 This was sent to Washington to secure the trademark for the book, the logo and the character.
 The Flash was obviously based on the Greek/Roman god Hermes/Mercury, swift messenger of the gods, with his winged helmet and winged boots, a man with super-speed, though his origin was meant to be scientific, the result of a lab experiment gone wrong.
 I imagine the original writer, Gardner Fox, came up with the name FLASH, though it could have been editor Sheldon Mayer.
 In any case, it’s a great name for a character, a comic, and a logo.
 First of all, it’s short and punchy, a word that sounds like what it means.
 And what does it mean?
 My dictionary lists 27 definitions, but most of them reflect something that happens quickly, from a flash of light to the intended meaning here, “quick as a flash.”
 A character with super-speed could hardly have a better name.
 Consider the alternatives: SPEEDY sounds patronizing, WHIZ was already in use by Fawcett, WHIZZER did appear later, but all of those developed unfortunate slang meanings.
 SWIFT or SWIFTY, same problems.
 I really can’t think of anything nearly as good as THE FLASH.

 The logo on both covers is exactly the same, including the tagline.
 The letters of FLASH are very square and blocky, but they lean forward, and trail short speed lines, indicating swift motion.
 The drop shadow helps lift the letters off the page, and in this case, add to the feeling of movement.
 In front of everything is a large, attractive COMICS in script.
-The creator of this logo is unknown, but it gathers two key elements that have often been identified with the character throughout his history: very wide, square letters leaning forward, and speed lines.
+The creator of this logo is unknown, possibly Sheldon Mayer, but it gathers two key elements that have often been identified with the character throughout his history: very wide, square letters leaning forward, and speed lines.
 While I could pick on a few rough spots in the logo, overall it does a fine job of selling the book and the character.

 The Flash was a hit, and successful enough that, in 1941, DC launched a new title featuring, as it says, ALL-FLASH stories.
 The logo for this one is an attractive brush script.
 Doesn’t really reflect anything about the character, except that it’s leaning well forward and extended horizontally, but the design of the letters is very professional, obviously created by someone with a solid knowledge of show-card title lettering.
 Many logos of the time did a much poorer job.

 Let’s have a look at the logos used on the inside of FLASH COMICS.
-This one from the first issue is fairly typical of the time — probably drawn by artist Harry Lampert.
+This one from the first issue is fairly typical of the time — perhaps drawn by artist Harry Lampert.
 The letters are fairly standard open block letters with squared ends, though here the S is curved.
 They lean forward, and have speed lines, as on the cover, but notice how these speed lines are in pairs, breaking the heavy borders of the letters.
 We’ll see that same technique used when the character and logo are revamped in the late 1950s, so it’s interesting to see it here on the very first story.

 As often happened at the time, the first several issues each have a new logo designed for their particular story.
 This one on issue 2 follows a similar idea, but these speed lines are quite different, consisting of a series of scalloped points along the entire left edge of each letter.
 Not as attractive to my eye, and this version didn’t appear again.